jodave911/jodave911/README.md

 ### Hi there 👋

-I'm currently working on basic c and java programs.
+I'm currently working on basic python programs used for both artificial inteligence and machine learning.

 <!--